state-less/react-server-docs-md/src/pages/index.md

 - React Server leverages PubSub for realtime state updates, keeping all your clients in sync.
 - It's inherently modular which makes it easy to grow an ecosystem of reusable components.

 **Go ahead and try React Server.
-It's easy to quickly prototype sophisticated fullstack services with minimal overhead.**
+It's really easy to quickly prototype sophisticated fullstack services with minimal overhead.**

 ## [Why React Server?](/why)